ray gun sculptureby Scott Nelles $160.00

 - the maker

 Nelles' fascination with metal casting and clay sculpting began as a young boy.
 He began his 30-year career by educating himself at Western Michigan University, Oakland Community College and The Center for Creative Studies.
-His work is produced by the ancient technique of sand casting in which a sand mold is made of an original sculpture.
-The molten brass is poured into the mold and assumes the shape.

 Of metal, he states, "I have created work in many different media, but I have always been led back to the same conclusion.
 There is nothing so durable, so inherently endowed with wealth of longevity and quality as metal." collection